scalabli/quo/docs/utils.rst

 Example::

-    import click
+    import quo

-    click.echo('Hello World!')
+    quo.echo('Hello World!')

 It can output both text and binary data.
 It will emit a trailing newline by default, which needs to be suppressed by passing ``nl=False``::

-    click.echo(b'\xe2\x98\x83', nl=False)
+    quo.echo(b'\xe2\x98\x83', nl=False)

-Last but not least :func:`echo` uses click's intelligent internal output streams to stdout and stderr which support unicode output on the Windows console.
-This means for as long as you are using `click.echo` you can output unicode characters (there are some limitations on the default font with regards to which characters can be displayed).
+Last but not least :func:`echo` uses quo's intelligent internal output streams to stdout and stderr which support unicode output on the Windows console.
+This means for as long as you are using `quo.echo` you can output unicode characters (there are some limitations on the default font with regards to which characters can be displayed).

-.. versionadded:: 6.0

-Click emulates output streams on Windows to support unicode to the Windows console through separate APIs.
+Quo emulates output streams on Windows to support unicode to the Windows console through separate APIs.
 For more information see :doc:`wincmd`.

-.. versionadded:: 3.0

 You can also easily print to standard error by passing ``err=True``::

-    click.echo('Hello World!', err=True)
+    quo.echo('Hello World!', err=True)

 .. _ansi-colors:

 ANSI Colors
 -----------

-.. versionadded:: 2.0

 The :func:`echo` function gained extra functionality to deal with ANSI colors and styles.
 Note that on Windows, this functionality is only